 Vegetation and tree removal is also starting in February 2020.
 These activities may be noticeable near residential areas in San Mateo and commercial areas in Burlingame and San Carlos.
 Trees proposed for removal are located entirely within Caltrans right-of-way and do not overhang or encroach onto private properties.

 Additional information regarding vegetation and tree removal activities and what to expect during construction, including a map of all vegetation removal locations in the project area, can be found in the Vegetation Removal Fact Sheet and Vegetation Removal Map.

 As part of project construction, Caltrans will remove and relocate four sections of sound wall in the City of San Mateo throughout 2020.

 For questions during construction, contact the Caltrans Public Information Officer:

 Alejandro Lopez at (510) 286-4948 or email email@example.com.

 To sign up for weekly or quarterly updates, email with the subject line 'Weekly' or 'Quarterly' to firstname.lastname@example.org.

-San Mateo County Transportation Authority’s documents page.
+You can download other project documents at San Mateo County Transportation Authority’s documents page.